 Tail wagging is a primary means of communication for dogs.
 Dogs don’t wag their tails when they're alone, not even if they're enjoying a glorious porterhouse.
 Researchers have found that it’s something they only do around others.

 Learn to read dog tail signals and you will build a stronger bond with your pup and have a clue when trouble may be brewing before it happens.

-For more info on dog language, check out Your Dog “Speaks” – How to Read Your Dog’s Body Language and watch this video: Dog Tail Meanings & Dog Behavior.
+For more info on dog language, check out Your Dog “Speaks” – How to Read Your Dog’s Body Language and watch the video below on "Dog Tail Meanings & Dog Behavior".

 So, don’t be hard on yourself if it takes a while.
 Just keep at it and try to enjoy the ride.

-Step 10 - Help is available.
+Step 10 - Help is Available

 For expert skills, hire a trainer.
 Many professionals are well versed in how to spot and correct problems.
 When selecting your trainer, keep in mind that positive reinforcement methods have been proven to be more effective than aversions, such as shouting and electronic collars.

 Did you enjoy reading this tutorial on how to socialize your dog?
 I know I enjoyed writing it.
 Having a well-mannered companion has allowed my pup and I to have many safe and happy excursions.
-I hope this tutorial gives you the same results!